geugenm/polaris/README.md

   learning  learning help
   viz       data-viz help

-# To fetch and decode the data from the SatNOGS network, use the following command
+# To fetch and decode data from the SatNOGS network, run:
-$ python bin/polaris fetch -s 2019-06-01 -e 2019-06-07 2019-elfin-a
+$ polaris fetch -s 2019-08-10 -e 2019-10-5 LightSail-2 /tmp/
+# Note: this may take some time.

+# Data will be saved at /tmp/normalized_frames.json
+$ head /tmp/normalized_frames.json
+[
+    {
+        "time": "2019-09-12 08:14:42",
+        "measurement": "",
+        "tags": {
+            "satellite": "",
+            "decoder": "Lightsail2",
+            "station": "",
+            "observer": "",
+            "source": "",
+[...]

+# To learn from that data, run:
+$ polaris learn -g /tmp/new_graph.json /tmp/normalized_frames.json
+# Note: depending on your hardware, this may take some time.

+# To see a visualization of these results, run:
+$ polaris viz /tmp/new_graph.json
+# Then visit http://localhost:8080 in your browser
 ```

 ### More info for developers